seas-cs32/chap12/README.md

 `beckett1.py`: A solution to Beckett's challenge with 0 or 1 actors.

-`beckett.py`: A complete solution to Beckett's challenge.
+`beckett32.py`: A complete solution to Beckett's challenge.

-`hw13.ipynb`: A homework that provides practice with recursion and introduces plotting facilities in Python.
-We used plotting in an earlier homework, but this is the first time we explain the library and its methods.

 `ale01`: Folder with files for ALE 12.1 in textbook.